-San Rafael Martial Arts teaches Tai Chi Yang.
-Tai Chi is one of the oldest and popular martial arts styles, one of the most studied forms of martial arts today.
-Tai Chi's Yang style named after its founder, Yang.
-Yang Lu-Chan 's grandson, Yang Chen-Fu, was one of the first to teach Yang Style Tai Chi outside China, responsible for making it one of today's most studied disciplines.
+San Rafael Martial Arts teaches the Yang style of Tai Chi.
+Tai Chi is one of the oldest documented forms of martial arts and today is one of the most practiced forms of martial arts.
+Yang style of Tai Chi is named after its founder, Yang, Lu-Chan.
+Yang Lu-Chan’s grandson, Yang Chen-Fu was one of the first to teach Yang Style Tai Chi outside of China and responsible for making it one of the most practiced arts today.

-Several benefits accompany Yang Style Tai Chi practice; the most common benefits are coordination, pacing, strength, and flexibility.
+There are many benefits that accompany Yang Style Tai Chi Practice; the most common benefits are balance, timing, strength and flexibility.

-Balance: Achieved through routine practice forms.
-With forms, the practitioner learns empty and full concept.
-Empty and full refers to your body over your hips.
-Using your legs and hips to move your body from front to back or left to right helps you concentrate on moving and transferring your weight.
-Alternatively, it's normal for inexperienced practitioners to lean, tilt, or reach, making them lose balance.
+Balance is achieved through routine forms practice.
+With forms, the practitioner learns the concept of empty and full.
+Empty and full refers to where your body is positioned over your hips.
+Using your legs and waist to shift your body from front to back or left to right helps the practitioner focus on balancing and shifting their weight.
+It is common for beginner practitioners to lean, tilt or reach instead; causing them to lose balance.

-Strength: Achieves the above and combines firearms types.
-Via weapon preparation, the practitioner has full-body movement while wielding a sword, knife, spear, saber cane, or several other Tai Chi weapons.
-The weapon's weight, combined with complex body movements, leads to tougher, leaner muscles.
+Strength is achieved by doing the above and incorporating weapons forms.
+Through weapon training the practitioner has total body movement while wielding a sword, staff, spear, sabre cane or many other types of Tai Chi weapons.
+The weight of the weapon coupled with the specific movements of the body leads to stronger, leaner muscles.

-Flexibility: Easily done with Yang Style Tai Chi due to deliberate practice.
-Slow-motion allows the muscles to elongate slowly through routine exercise.
+Flexibility is achieved easily with Yang Style Tai Chi due to it being practiced slowly.
+The slow movement allows the muscles time to slowly elongate through routine practice.